 While the Moon's umbra only covers a very small area of Earth at most, the penumbra can envelop whole continents and oceans.
 This means that partial solar eclipses occur much more often in any one location than total solar eclipses.

-For example, at the maximum point of the Great American Eclipse in August 2017, the penumbral shadow spanned from Panama all the way to Greenland, covering North America, Central America, and large parts of the northern polar regions.
+For example, at the maximum point of the total solar eclipse on April 8, 2024, the penumbral shadow will span from northern Colombia all the way to Alaska and Greenland, covering North America, Central America, most of the Caribbean, and large parts of the northern polar regions.

 Size Increases With Distance

 The reason why the penumbra is so much larger has to do with the distance of the Moon from Earth and the fact that the Moon is smaller than the Sun.
 With growing distance from the Moon, the diameter of its umbra decreases as the Moon appears to diminish in size.
 This results in a roughly V-shaped umbra (see illustration).